paepcke/json_to_relation/scripts/README.txt

 The script executeCSVLoad.sh loads the file collections into the Edx/EdxPrivate databases.

+Files cronRefreshActivityGradeMkIndexes.sql and
+cronRefreshActivityGradeCrTable.sql are support sql instructions used by cronRefreshActivityGrade.sh.

 The testAllTruthFiles.py script is used to ensure that all unittest